rlmic/literate-economic-analysis/README.md

 ### 2.2.
 Python

 The Python ecosystem consists of a lot of software packages that bring extended functionality and high productivity straight away.
-There are multiple ways to install Python, using Anancoda or installing it directly in your computer.
+There are multiple ways to install Python, either using Anaconda or installing it directly in your computer.
+Anaconda is highly recommended for beginners.

 + Install Python in macOS